|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Amazon RDS supports two VPC platforms in each region: The EC2, VPC supported platform, which requires you to use the Amazon VPC service to create a VPC, and the VPC supported platform, which provides your AWS account with a default VPC in a region.
+Amazon RDS supports two VPC platforms in each region: The EC2-Classic (shown as EC2, VPC in the RDS console) platform, which requires you to use the Amazon VPC service to create a VPC, and the VPC (shown as VPC in the RDS console) platform, which provides your AWS account with a default VPC in a region.
 To determine which platform your account supports in a particular region, see Determining If You Have a Default VPC.

-The following image shows the EC2, VPC supported platform information for an AWS account that does not have a default VPC in the selected region.
+The following image shows the EC2-Classic platform information for an AWS account that does not have a default VPC in the selected region.

 With the VPC platform, your AWS account is assigned a default VPC that you can launch a DB instance into, or you can create your own VPC using the Amazon VPC service.
 If your AWS account supports the VPC platform for a region, all DB instances that you create are created inside a VPC, either your default VPC or a VPC that you create.

-When launching an RDS instance inside any VPC (including a default VPC), you can designate whether the DB instance you create has a DNS that resolves to a public IP address by using the PubliclyAccessible parameter.
-This parameter controls public access to the DB instance even if the VPC has a public IP address.
+When you launch a DB instance inside any VPC (including a default VPC), you can designate whether the DB instance you create has a DNS that resolves to a public IP address by using the PubliclyAccessible parameter.
+This parameter lets you designate whether there is public access to the DB instance, even if the VPC has a public IP address.
+Note that access to the DB instance is ultimately controlled by the security group it uses, and that public access is not permitted if the security group assigned to the DB instance does not permit it.
 If you want a DB instance in a VPC to be publicly accessible, you must also enable the VPC attributes DNS hostnames and DNS resolution.
 For more information about creating a VPC, see Things to Consider When Creating a VPC for an RDS Instance

 The following illustration shows the Publicly Accessible parameter in the Launch DB Instance Wizard.

-You might deploy Amazon RDS in a VPC to run a public-facing web application whose backend servers are not publically accessible.
+You might deploy Amazon RDS in a VPC to run a public-facing web application whose backend servers are not publicly accessible.
 For example, you could create a VPC that has a public subnet and a private subnet.
-The Amazon EC2 instances that function as web servers would be deployed in the public subnet, and the Amazon RDS DB instances would be deployed in the private subnet.
+An Amazon EC2 instance that function as web servers could be deployed in the public subnet, and the Amazon RDS DB instances would be deployed in the private subnet.
 In such a deployment, only the web servers have access to the DB instances.

 The most common scenarios for using a VPC are documented at Scenarios for Using Amazon VPC.
 Each of these scenarios have a link to a detailed explanation of the scenario.
 At the end of the section is a link called Implementing the Scenario which gives you instructions on how to create a VPC for that scenario.
-For more informatation on Amazon VPC, see the Amazon VPC documentation for detailed instructions on creating a VPC.
+For more information on Amazon VPC, see the Amazon Virtual Private Cloud User Guide for detailed instructions on creating a VPC.

 If you are on the EC2 platform or you want to create your own VPC, here are some things you should know.